Skip to Content

 In December 2018, Le Petit Chef debuted on the Celebrity Edge, and the cruise line has slowly been adding him to their other ships.

-As of April 2022, the animated dinner is now featured on the Apex, Beyond, Eclipse, Equinox, Solstice, Millenium, Constellation, Reflection, Summit, Silhouette, and Infinity.
+As of 2025, the animated dinner is now featured on the Edge, Apex, Beyond, Eclipse, Equinox, Solstice, Millennium, Constellation, Reflection, Summit, Silhouette, and Infinity.
 On some ships, the show is called Le Petit Chef and Friends.
+We had first tried Le Petit Chef on the Celebrity Eclipse.

 Le Petit Chef At Qsine Menu

 Since this dinner is not only a meal but a show, seating times are set at two intervals; 6 pm and 8:30 pm.
-Reservations are required, and it’s best to book early during your cruise.
+Times may vary per ship.
+Reservations are required, and it’s best to book early.

 Servers deliver the food simultaneously because the 3D orchestrated animation shows your tiny friend preparing each course.
 If you’re a fast eater, you will need to wait until everyone else has finished before the animation and next course can begin.